bg-chun/kep-draft/comment.md

 But when container red is busy state, there will be remote access of memory.

 ![005](https://raw.githubusercontent.com/bg-chun/kep-draft/master/scenario-a-005.png)
-Maybe, this worstest case can happen, this case will reduce performance of all conatiners.
+Maybe, this worstest case can happen, this case will reduce performance of both containers.

-### Ideal Case
+Maybe you guys can say those above scenarios are not normal case or it's just coner case.
-**[Ideal Case]**
+But

-This is an ideal case without remote access of memory.
+The point is